-- (a) Are declared by resolution of both Houses of the Commonwealth Parliament to be fair and reasonable; - (b) Are in accordance with the terms of an industrial award under the Commonwealth Conciliation and Arbitration Act 1904; - (c) Are in accordance with the terms of an industrial agreement filed under the last-mentioned Act; - (d) Are, on an application made for the purpose to the President of the Court, declared to be fair and reasonable by him or by a judge of a State court or a State industrial authority to whom he may refer the matter.
+- (a) Are declared by resolution of both Houses of the Commonwealth Parliament to be fair and reasonable; - (b) Are in accordance with the terms of an industrial award under the Commonwealth Conciliation and Arbitration Act 1904; - (c) Are in accordance with the terms of an industrial agreement filed under the last-mentioned Act; - (d) Are, on an application made for the purpose to the President of the Court, declared to be fair and reasonable by him or by a judge of a State Court or a State industrial authority to whom he may refer the matter.

-TRIBUNALS FOR THE REGULATION OF WAGES IN
+TRIBUNALS FOR THE REGULATION OF WAGES

-PARTICULARS.
-NEW SOUTH WALES.
+IRIBUNALS FUR THE R Education of wades Particulars.
+New South Wales.
 VICTORIA.
 QUEENSLAND.
-Name of Acts Industrial Disputes Acts 1908, 1909, and 1910 Factories and Shops Acts The Wages Board Act 1908 If Act operative Yes Yes Yes No. of Tribunals Unlimited Unlimited Unlimited Actual Tribunal Industrial Boards, and in certain events, Industrial Court Wages Boards Wages Boards How Tribunal is brought into existence By a resolution of Parliament By the Governor-in-Council Application of Acts To industries named in Schedule to 1908 Act, and those added by a resolution of both Houses of Parlia- ment To any process, trade, business, or occupation specified in a resolution.
-Either the whole State or such part as Governor-in- Council may determine How a trade is brought under review By application to Industrial Boards Usually by petition to Minister By petitions and representa- tions to Minister Chairman of Tribunal Appointee of Governor on recommendation of Indus- trial Court.
-The person recommended is chosen by the parties; or failing such choice is nominated by In- dustrial Court Any person elected by Board.
-If not elected, he is appointed by Governor-in- Council Any person elected by Board.
-If none elected, appointment is by the Governor-in-Council No. of members of Tribunal Chairman, and not less than two nor more than four members Not exceeding eleven Not less than five nor more than eleven (including chairman) How members are appointed Appointed by the Governor on recommendation of In- dustrial Court Nominated by Minister.
-But if one-fifth of employers or employees object, repre- sentatives are elected by them By employers and employees respectively Decisions - how enforced By the Industrial Court or Industrial Registrar or Stipendiary or Police Mag- istrate By Factories Department in Courts of Petty Sessions By Factories Department Duration of decision For period fixed by Tribunal -not less than one nor longer than three years Until altered by Board Until altered by Board Appeal against decision To Industrial Court against decision of Boards not presided over by a judge.
-No appeal from Industrial Court To the Court of Industrial Appeals None If suspension of de- cision possible No suspension Yes; for not more than twelve months Yes; for not more than six months If unionism an essen- tial part of system.
-No No No Any provision against strikes Yes No No To whom Tribunal's decision applies To employers and employees To trades To trades
+Name of Acts Industrial Arbitration Act 1912 Factories and Shops Act 1912 Industrial Peace Act 1913 Nature of Tribunals Court of Industrial Arbitra- tion.
+Industrial Boards Court of Industrial Appeals.
+Wages Boards Industrial Court.
+Industrial Boards How Tribunals are brought into exis- tence Industrial Court(Judge) con- stituted by Act.
+Industrial Boards by the Minister on recommendation of Indus- trial Court.
+Court constituted by Acts.
+Wages Boards by Governor- in-Council on resolution of Parliament Industrial Court constituted by the Act.
+Industrial Boards, by Governor-in- Council on recommenda- tion of Court Scope of Acts To industrial groups named in Schedule to Act, and those added by Proclama- tion.
+Includes Govern- ment servants To any process, trade, business, or occupation specified in a resolution.
+Government servants are not included To callings specified in Schedule to Act, and to those added by Governor- in-Council How a trade is brought under review Reference by Court or Minis- ter, or by application to the Board by employers or employees Usually by petition to Minister By petitions and representa- tions to Industrial Regis- trar President or Chair- man of Tribunal Appointed by Minister on re- commendation of Court.
+Appointed by Governor-in- Council on nomination of Board, or failing that on nomination by Minister Any person elected by Board.
+If none elected, appointment is by the Governor- in-Council on recommendation of Court No. of members of Tribunal Chairman, and 2 or 4 other members Not exceeding 11 (including chairman) Not less than 5 nor more than 13 (including chair- man) How ordinary members are appointed Appointed by Minister on recommendation of Indus- trial Court Nominated by Minister.
+But if one-fifth of employers or employees object, repre- sentatives are elected by them By employers and employees respectively Decisions - how enforced By Registrar, Industrial Magistrate and Inspectors By Factories Department in Courts of Petty Sessions By Inspectors of Factories and Shops, Department of Labour Duration of decision For period fixed by Tribunal, but not more than 3 years.
+Until altered by Board or Court of Industrial Appeals 12 months and thereafter, until altered by Board or Court Appeal against deci- sion To Industrial Court against decision of Boards To the Court of Industrial Appeals To Industrial Court If suspension of decision possible pending appeal No Yes; for not more than 12 months Yes; for not more than 3 months Can preference to uni- onists be declared?
+Yes No , No Provision against strikes and lockouts Strikes, penalty £50 and preference to unionists cancelled.
+Lockouts, penalty £1000.
+None Strikes £50, lockouts £1000, unless notice of intention given to Registrar and secret ballot taken in favor.
+In the case of public utilities, compulsory conference also must have proved abortive Special provisions for Conciliation Special Commissioner.
+3 Conciliation Committees for colliery districts.
+Regis- tered agreements None Compulsory Conference.
+Registered Agreements

-TRADES IN AUSTRALIA AND NEW ZEALAND, 1911.
+IN TRADES IN AUSTRALIA, 1913.